psychemedia/sin-eater-resources/src/wip/_misc.md

 --

-The works of the learned Sr Thomas Brown, Kt. ... : Containing I. Enquiries into vulgar and common errors.
+The works of the learned Sr Thomas Brown, Kt. ...: Containing I. Enquiries into vulgar and common errors.
 II.
-Religio medici : with annotations and observations upon it.
+Religio medici: with annotations and observations upon it.
 III.
-Hydriotaphia; or, Urn-burial : together with The garden of Cyrus.
+Hydriotaphia; or, Urn-burial: together with The garden of Cyrus.
 IV.
 Certain miscellany tracts.
 With alphabetical tables by Browne, Thomas, Sir, 1605-1682

 Publication date 1686